close search bar

 Top open source licenses and legal risk for developers

-May 17, 2023 / 8 min read
+Apr 01, 2024 / 8 min read

 If you’re a software developer, you’re probably using open source components and libraries to build software.
 You know those components are governed by different open source licenses, but do you know all the license details?

 In particular, do you know the sometimes-convoluted licensing conditions that could pose compliance challenges for your organization?
-Even one noncompliant license in your software can result in legal action, time-consuming remediation efforts, and delays in getting your product to market—all reasons for why ensuring open source license compliance is important.
+Even one noncompliant license in your software can result in legal action, time-consuming remediation efforts, and delays in getting your product to market—all reasons why ensuring open source license compliance is important.

 Best practices for open source license management in software supply chain governance

 • Identify all third-party components.
-Conduct a thorough inventory of all third-party software components used in your software, including both open source and commercial software.
+Conduct a thorough inventory of all third-party software components in your software, including both open source and commercial software.

 • Assess license terms.
 Evaluate the license terms and conditions of each component and assess whether they are compatible with the intended use of the product.